 It is common to have many questions about what this early development truly involves and what is to be expected.
 We have gathered information from different sources in order to provide the best guidelines of what normal early fetal development looks like.
 However, just as every woman is different, every pregnancy develops differently.

 This information should be used as a general guide for healthy pregnancy development, although development may vary due to the mother’s health or a miscalculation of ovulation.
 Gestational age is the age of the pregnancy from the last normal menstrual period (LMP), and fetal age is the actual age of the growing baby.
-Most references to pregnancy are usually in gestational age rather than fetal age development, but we have included both so that it is clear what stage development is at.
+Most references to pregnancy are usually in gestational age rather than fetal age development, but we have included both so that it is clear what stage development is being discussed.

 At this stage, the menstrual period has just ended and your body is getting ready for ovulation.
 For most women, ovulation takes place about 11 – 21 days from the first day of the last menstrual period.
 During intercourse, several hundred million sperm are released in the vagina.
 Sperm will travel through the cervix and into the fallopian tubes.